-trophy for the fourth time on Friday at a gala prizegiving ceremony in the sumptuous palace of France’s former monarchy.
+Britain’s Lewis Hamilton was handed the Formula One world championship trophy for the fourth time on Friday at a gala prizegiving ceremony in the sumptuous palace of France’s former monarchy.

 32-year-old Mercedes driver the silverware he won in Mexico with two

 “This has been an amazing year,” Hamilton told the audience of champions

 “I hope that next year’s an even better year for all of you.
 I know for me that I’m going to try to do better.”

 Hamilton won nine of 20 races in 2017 and set an all-time record of 72

 He had also told reporters that while he did not like going to award

 Mercedes won both championships for the fourth year in a row but team boss Toto Wolff said 2017 had been particularly difficult.

 “We keep it now,” he said after being handed the constructors’ trophy by Carey.